LucaWolf/shakemon/README.md

 (Note: `jq` is but a pretty printing of the json output; skip it if unpleasant)

-# So... how's thnis AI engine Codeium faring?
+# So... how's this AI engine Codeium faring?
 Pretty darn good, I have been pleasantly impressed.

 Read the full [experience](https://lucawolf.github.io/shakemon/)